-Historically, the majority of W.E.T.'s sales volumes have been derived from European and North American OEMs.
-However, in the past three years, Asian automobile sales have increased due to the growth in that geographic segment, and North American sales volumes have increased due to increased penetration into the North American market as heated seats have become a standard feature on an increased number of vehicle models.
+Historically, the majority of W.E.T.'s sales volume has been derived from European and North American OEMs.
+However, in the past three years, Asian automobile sales have increased due to the growth in that geographic segment, and North American sales volume has increased due to increased penetration into the North American market as heated seats have become a standard feature on an increased number of vehicle models.

 W.E.T. maintains a global operational structure with manufacturing sites close to its key customers.
 W.E.T.'s European operations are primarily concentrated around its headquarters and customer service center in Odelzhausen, as well as its Hungarian and Ukrainian sites.
 W.E.T. operates three sites in North America, a customer service and research center located in Windsor, Canada, a warehouse facility located in Del Rio, Texas and a production site located in Acuña, Mexico.
-In Asia, W.E.T. operates a low-cost production facility including customer service and research and development functions in Langfang, China and representative offices in Seoul, South Korea and Tokyo, Japan.
+In Asia, W.E.T. operates a low-cost production facility including customer service and research and development functions in Langfang, China and maintains representative offices in Seoul, South Korea and Tokyo, Japan.
 W.E.T.'s China operation was established in 2003 and serves the South Korean, Japanese, Chinese and certain European markets.

 The Company has evaluated subsequent events through the date that the consolidated condensed financial statements were issued.
-No events have taken place that meet the definition of a subsequent event that requires adjustment to or disclosure in this filing.
+See Note 8 - Debt and Subsequent Event for a description of significant events that occurred through the Consolidated Condensed Financial Statements issuance date.